dokun1/kitura-safe-lab/StatusReportsAndDisasters.md

 }
 ```

 Now you have the ability to report a disaster.
-Scroll to the succintly named `disasterSegueConfirmationViewControllerDidConfirmDisasterName:` function in `ViewController.swift` and add the following code after `dismiss()` is called:
+Scroll to the succintly named `vcConfDisasterName:` function in `ViewController.swift` and add the following code after `dismiss()` is called:

 ```swift
 guard let location = mapView?.userLocation.coordinate else {